Lynton Crosby: C|T Group and UK politics

 During the 2015 Sri Lankan parliamentary election, Crosby was an advisor to incumbent Prime Minister Ranil Wickremesinghe, whose United National Front captured a plurality of seats and formed a governing coalition along with President Maithripala Sirisena's Sri Lanka Freedom Party.
 The campaign featured widespread adverts that contrasted "good governance" offered by the incumbent Prime Minister with the "jungle law" of former President Mahinda Rajapaksa, whose ten-year rule was marked by family corruption and strident nationalism after the 2009 defeat of the Tamil Tigers.
 In September, Canadian press linked Crosby to the Canadian Conservative Party, with reports suggesting he was working as a strategist during the election.
 Both Crosby and his partner rejected claims Crosby or anyone at CT Group was involved in the Canadian election.

 In December 2015, it was announced that Crosby was to be included in the Queen's New Year Honours list and would receive his knighthood for his political services.
 Members of the Labour party were critical of the move, with opposition leader Jeremy Corbyn even threatening to overhaul the British honours system if he was ever elected.

 After the European Union referendum of 2016 had been won by Leave, led by Johnson and Michael Gove, David Cameron resigned as party leader and Gove told Johnson he would support him for the leadership.
 Johnson at once launched a leadership campaign, which was run by Crosby and Ben Wallace.
 However, a week later, on 30 June 2016, Gove announced that he was running himself, and Johnson withdrew.

 In April 2017, Prime Minister Theresa May announced that Crosby would play a leading role in the Conservatives' campaign for the 2017 general election, which May had called early.
 May failed to secure an outright Conservative majority and author Hannah Jane described Crosby as running a "disastrous, horrendously negative campaign".

 On 3 October 2017, during the Conservative Party Conference, it was reported that Amber Rudd had hired Crosby, amid speculation that she was planning to launch a bid for leadership of the party.

-In 2018, Crosby allegedly contacted Boris Johnson in an attempt to force a leadership battle against Prime Minister Theresa May in order to "destroy" her flagship Brexit policy, which he viewed as a betrayal of the Brexit voters.
-It has also been suggested by the press that his opposition to Theresa May's deal was "revenge" for Theresa May blaming her losses at the 2017 general election on him.
+In 2018, Crosby allegedly contacted Boris Johnson in an attempt to force a leadership battle against May to "destroy" her flagship Brexit policy, which he viewed as a betrayal of the Brexit voters.
+The press also suggested that his opposition to May's deal was "revenge" for her blaming seat losses at the 2017 general election on him.

-In 2019, The Guardian announced it had seen documents revealing that multiple outwardly independent groups behind adverts on Facebook promoting a hard Brexit are administrated by employees of Lynton Crosby's lobbying firm, CTF Partners.
+In 2019, The Guardian announced it had seen documents revealing that multiple outwardly independent groups behind adverts on Facebook promoting a hard Brexit were administrated by employees of Crosby's lobbying firm, CTF Partners.